apify/apify-docs/sources/platform/actors/running/runs_and_builds.md

 - [Dataset](../../storage/dataset) enabling actor to store the results
 - [Request queue](../../storage/request-queue) to maintain a queue of URLs to be processed

-What's happening inside of an actor is visible in the actor run log at the actor run detail:
+What's happening inside of an Actor is visible on the Actor run log in the Actor run detail:

 ![Actor run](./images/runs_and_builds/actor-run-detail.png)